slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9755-3/packetizer_raw_output.md

 Modify the text to clearly require that clients may only send UTF-8 quoted-strings after successful ENABLE (or explicitly state the intended timeline), in order to resolve the conflict between the MUST and MAY wording.

+**Severity:** Medium
+  *Basis:* Inconsistent timing may lead to interoperability failures between clients and servers regarding when UTF-8 quoted strings are allowed.

+**Confidence:** High

 ---

 ## Report 2: 9755-3-2